Houston vs. Auburn Predictions & Picks - NCAA Tournament Second Round

 Houston Performance Insights

-- The Cougars have a +641 scoring differential, topping opponents by 18.3 points per game.
-They're putting up 74.7 points per game to rank 108th in college basketball and are allowing 56.4 per contest to rank second in college basketball.
+- The Cougars are outscoring opponents by 18.3 points per game with a +641 scoring differential overall.
+They put up 74.7 points per game (107th in college basketball) and give up 56.4 per outing (second in college basketball).

-- Houston ranks 12th in college basketball at 36 rebounds per game.
-That's 8.5 more than the 27.5 its opponents average.
+- Houston wins the rebound battle by an average of 8.5 boards.
+It is pulling down 36 rebounds per game (13th in college basketball) compared to its opponents' 27.5 per contest.

+- Houston knocks down 1.5 more threes per contest than the opposition, 7.7 (135th in college basketball) compared to its opponents' 6.2.

 Not all offers available in all states, please visit BetMGM for the latest promotions for your area.
 Must be 21+ to gamble, please wager responsibly.
 If you or someone you know has a gambling problem, contact 1-800-GAMBLER.